 Fabric Duct Cleaning: How often do I need to wash my fabric duct?

 This is one of the most common questions and one of the most difficult to answer because it depends entirely upon the AHU System, level of filtration, the cleanliness of the air in the immediate environment of the Fabric Ducting system(s) and the type of material used and also the type of diffusers used.

 (1) The duct has become blocked with dust and is causing system inefficiency and loss of performance.
 This is actually rarer than you might think.
 It is commonly caused by poor filtration management in AHU systems using permeable fabric ducts with micro-perforations only.
 This duct will need turning inside out and vacuuming to remove most of the dust prior to washing.

 (2) The duct has signs of dirt on the outside and it is no longer aesthetic.
 This is dust from the room the fabric duct is mounted in.
 The dust gets entrained in the air pattern and settles on the duct, usually near the laser cut perforations.
 There is not normally a loss of performance in this situation.
 The duct can be wiped down, vacuumed or removed and washed depending upon the internal level of dust build up.

 (3) The hygiene requirements of the room/system require regular cleaning.
 This is usually a food or cleanroom situation.
-Cleaning will need to be undertaken as a requirement of the hygiene systems within the organisation, rather because of a lack of performance or visible dust deposits.
+Industrial duct cleaning will need to be undertaken as a requirement of the hygiene systems within the organisation, rather because of a lack of performance or visible dust deposits.

 From our perspective, we don’t insist on cleaning annually as part of our warranty terms and conditions unless there is a significant percentage of air travelling through micro-perforations.
 Other than this, it’s really a question of common sense and the guidelines above.

 It’s fair to say that eventually most fabric duct systems will benefit from being removed and cleaned.
 The ideal time will be when access is available and the system is not required – unless one has a spare system so that rotational cleaning can take place.